bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/index.rst

 System Database
 ===============

-An untouched |ivy-engine| runs in :ref:`demo mode <demo-mode>`.
-In consequence workflow data is never stored, but kept in a memory database.
-To run a productive engine an external system database must be connected, where workflow data will be stored.
+After initial installation, the Axon Ivy Engine runs in :ref:`demo mode
+<demo-mode>`.
+This implies that workflow data is kept in memory and not
+persisted (stored).To run a productive engine, an external system database has to be connected, where data will be stored.

-To define the database of the |ivy-engine|, the :code:`SystemDb` entries must be set.
+To define the database of the Axon Ivy Engine, the :code:`SystemDb` entries must be set.

 .. literalinclude:: ivy-systemdb.yaml